thesandlord/kubernetes-workshop/README.md

 This will automatically build and push this Docker image to [Google Container Registry](https://gcr.io).

 Now, we are going to update the deployment created in the first step.
-You can see the YAML file [here](/rolling-update/deployment.yaml).
+You can see the new YAML file [here](/rolling-update/deployment.yaml).

 Replace the <PROJECT_ID> placeholder with your Project ID.
 Use this command to do it automatically: